 Does a free VPN (Virtual Private Network) sound like a great deal?
 The short answer to this question seems to be a resounding yes, but beware of commercial entities disguised as altruistic saviors.
 The explanation’s not as complicated as it might seem.
-That anyone would consider writing a best free VPNs list is confusing when you consider the following information reviewed in this review.
+That one would consider writing a best free VPNs list is confusing when you consider the following information reviewed in this review.

 The companies making these available provide a free hotspot shield because they believe in altruism, online privacy, and the love of their fellow man, right?